mtchibozo/Columbia/Exploratory-Data-Analysis-And-Visualisation/EDAV-Book-French-Translation/README.md

 # EDAV

-This is a copy of the knowledgeable Amaury SUDRIE's git repo on this project: https://github.com/Amelrich/EDAV.
+This is a copy of the knowledgeable Amaury SUDRIE's git repo on this project.
+Link to the website: https://amelrich.github.io/EDAV/

 The website is hosted on his GitHub.
 It is also available from Joyce ROBBINS' Community Contribution website.

+This repo does not contain any interesting code, but the EDAV website [edav.info/] is an invaluable resource.
+Anyone interested in presenting data in an easily digestible way should be familiar with this website.
+And now it exists in French, amazing!
+Spread the word!

 ## English Version